Old Kiln TrailDate: 11/1/2010

 The trail begins by bearing left once you step through the fence and continues to follow an old road for a short distance.
 There are some decent views of the grand valley through this section.
 About one hundred yards or so there is a branch in the road that breaks off to the right.
-This little offshoot just leads up to a knoll where there are a number of old fire pits and old cans then circles around and back to the main trail.
+This little offshoot just leads up to a knoll where there is the remains of an old kiln and a number of old fire pits and old cans then circles around and back to the main trail.
 Once you get to the end of the road, the trail turns into an actual “trail” and begins weaving its way through the trees and works it way down into a small gully.

 Once you get down into the gully there is a small expanse of slick rock.
 The trail disappears in this are but if you follow the slick rock straight down you will pick the trail up once again.
 From the looks of it, the trail appears to be used very little.
 Some sections of the trail all but disappears but if you look close you can kind of see where it is suppose to be.
 When I went on it there were one set of footprints that I followed until they turned around.